Aundrila/PowerBI-Data-Professional-Survey/README.md

 - **Popular Tools:** Visualize which tools are most commonly used in the industry
 - **Career Path Analysis:** Identify trends in career progression

+## Key Insights
+- Senior professionals report higher job satisfaction compared to entry-level roles.
+- Python and SQL are the most commonly used tools, followed by Power BI.
+- Data analysts have a strong transition path toward data science roles.